Real-Time Dam Levels

 Catchment & Hydrological Impact

 The River Murray acts as the primary lifeblood for Lake Albert, making it a cornerstone of the Murray-Darling Basin network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Lake Albert.
+The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance